flatcar-archive/flatcar-docs/os/installing-to-disk.md

 ## Install script

-There is a simple installer that will destroy everything on the given target disk and install Container Linux.
+There is a simple installer that will destroy everything on the given target disk and install Flatcar Linux.
 Essentially it downloads an image, verifies it with gpg, and then copies it bit for bit to disk.
 An installation requires at least 8 GB of usable space on the device.

 The script is self-contained and located [on GitHub here][coreos-install] and can be run from any Linux distribution.
-You cannot normally install Container Linux to the same device that is currently booted.
-However, the [Container Linux ISO][coreos-iso] or any Linux liveCD will allow Container Linux to install to a non-active device.
+You cannot normally install Flatcar Linux to the same device that is currently booted.
+However, the [Flatcar Linux ISO][coreos-iso] or any Linux liveCD will allow Flatcar Linux to install to a non-active device.

-If you boot Container Linux via PXE, the install script is already installed.
+If you boot Flatcar Linux via PXE, the install script is already installed.
 By default the install script will attempt to install the same version and channel that was PXE-booted:

 ```sh
 coreos-install -d /dev/sda -i ignition.json
 ```

-`ignition.json` should include user information (especially an SSH key) generated from a [Container Linux Config][clc-section], or you will not be able to log into your Container Linux instance.
+`ignition.json` should include user information (especially an SSH key) generated from a [Flatcar Linux Config][clc-section], or you will not be able to log into your Flatcar Linux instance.

 If you are installing on VMware, pass `-o vmware_raw` to install the VMware-specific image: